danielbayerlein/middleman-google-analytics/README.md

 extension that generates Google Analytics tracking code, and keeps your config in `config.rb`, where it belongs.

-## Status

-I'm not actively maintaining this project anymore.
-Straightforward patches will be merged, and simple issues will be addressed but I am interested in having a new maintainer take over the project for less trivial changes such as adding `analytics.js` support.

 ## Installation

 If you already have a Middleman project: